The Rhumb Atlas: When Your Map is a Weapon

 How I Designed a Navigator's Bible for a World Where the Sea Lies

-The Design: Form Follows Survival
+Form Follows Survival

 The Arunean Admiralty Atlas—the primary, official version—is a massive portfolio bound in water-resistant Hammersheer-hide and reinforced with polished brass.
-Its construction is the purview of Theastone’s legendary Chart-Wright Guilds, with designs ranging from the starkly functional to the grandly bespoke.
+Its construction is the purview of Theastone’s legendary Chartwrighters Guilds, with designs ranging from the starkly functional to the grandly bespoke.
 Each atlas secures the permanent, master charts of the known world—a library of hard-won, generational knowledge.

 Think of it as a mechanical limb that knows exactly how to move with the ship, not against it.
 Form follows survival.
-Always.

 The Factor’s Folio: When Truth Has an Expiration Date

 Your map isn’t just outdated after three months.
 It’s wrong.
-And in a world where the sea has a will of its own, wrong is deadly.

 They value permanence (the Admiralty charts, bound in hide and brass, meant to last generations)